 Pay out every period policy is best used for the following types of employees:

 - Part-time employees

 - Commission employees (cannot accrue vacation)

 You would use this policy if you don’t track accrued time-off for employees.
 When employees work, they get paid regular wages and vacation pay.
 When they take time off, they don’t get paid.

 Accrued vacation policy is commonly used for the following types of employees:

 You would use this policy if you want to track accrued time off for employees.
 When employees work, they get paid regular wages.
 When they take time off, they get paid vacation pay by drawing from their accrued vacation balance.

-When creating a vacation policy, Standard Payroll assigns a default vacation rate percentage based on the minimum requirement of the province that the work location is in.
+When creating a vacation policy, QuickBooks Online Payroll assigns a default vacation rate percentage based on the minimum requirement of the province that the work location is in.
 This vacation rate percentage can be adjusted at any time.
 If you’re not sure which rates apply to your employees, this is a great time to seek assistance from your tax advisor or a payroll expert.
 For more information regarding vacation policies, go to Canada's Annual vacations page.